Lamorne Morris

 Lamorne Morris (born August 14, 1983) is an American actor and comedian.
-He has played the roles of Winston Bishop in the Fox sitcom New Girl (2011–2018), Daniel in Call Me Kat, Darrin Morris in the National Geographic docudrama Valley of the Boom (2019), about the 90s tech boom, cartoonist Keef Knight in the Hulu comedy Woke (2020–2022), and North Dakota State Trooper Whitley "Witt" Farr in the fifth season of Fargo, for which he won a Primetime Emmy Award.
-He has also had supporting roles in the films Barbershop: The Next Cut (2016), Game Night (2018), Jumanji: The Next Level (2019), and Yesterday (2019).
+He has played the roles of Winston Bishop in the Fox sitcom New Girl (2011–2018), cartoonist Keef Knight in the Hulu comedy Woke (2020–2022), and State Trooper Whitley "Witt" Farr in the fifth season of Fargo, for which he won a Primetime Emmy Award.
+He has also starred as Jerrod in Barbershop: The Next Cut (2016), Officer Mikey Jameson in The Christmas Chronicles (2018) and comedian Garrett Morris in Saturday Night (2024).

+Morris has also had supporting roles in the comedies Game Night (2018), Yesterday (2019), Jumanji: The Next Level (2019) and the upcoming Jumanji: Open World (2026).

+He plays Robbie Robertson in the Prime Video superhero series Spider-Noir and will be voicing the titular character of the planned Paramount+ animated show Garfield.

 Early life

 Morris grew up on the South Side of Chicago.
 As a teenager he moved to the western suburb of Glen Ellyn, where he attended Glenbard South High School.
 Attorney and political candidate Qasim Rashid was a classmate of his.
 His mother worked for the United States Postal Service.
 He also has a brother, Devon.
 Before he discovered acting, Morris was a class clown who would frequently be sent to detention.

 Morris graduated from the College of DuPage in 2003 where he studied theatre and received the Chris Farley Memorial Acting Scholarship.
 He also attended the Second City Training Center, and was a member of Second City's Outreach And Diversity Ensemble.
-While studying at Second City, Morris worked as a server at Ed Debevic's, a retro-themed diner where the servers act rude to the diners.
+While studying at Second City, Morris worked as a server at Ed Debevic's, a 1950s-nostalgia-themed restaurant where the servers act rude to the diners.